 He prompts, taking a sip of the tepid liquid before handing it to her.
 She drinks it slowly, and he realizes she's opted to go back to her infuriating silence.

-She hates the way that despite it being true, saying it out loud makes her sound like a child.
+She hates the way that- despite it being true- saying it out loud makes her sound like a child.
 It's not fair.
 She has a right to feel like this, and she has a right to call him out on it, but fuck, does she hate the sound of her own voice as the words resonate between them.
-Her own frustration causes her eyes to prickle and well up with the water that has never really left them, and she brings her hand up and smacks her own face in annoyance.
+Her own frustration causes her eyes to prickle and well up with the water that has never really left them, and she brings her hand up and smacks herself across the cheek in annoyance.
 House reaches down and grabs her wrist quickly to stop her doing it again, his angry grip turning her skin white.